Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Proofs of the results concerning Section

-Finally, using that the augmented entries of $\tilde{X}_i$ are i.i.d. random variables drawn uniformly from $[-1, 1]$ and are independent of $(\bX, \cD_{\aux}, \cD_\tr)$, the second inequality is again a direct consequence of Hoeffding's inequality. \end{proof}
+In light of the above inequalities, and using that the augmented entries of $\tilde{X}_i$ are i.i.d. random variables drawn uniformly from $[-1, 1]$ and are independent of $(\bX, \cD_{\aux}, \cD_\tr)$, the second inequality is again a direct consequence of Hoeffding's inequality. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{thm:prop}] Without loss of generality, in this proof we assume throughout that $p \ge n$, so that $\bX$ and $\tilde{\bX}$ are equivalent.
+The proof of the case $p < n$ can be derived via an analogous argument.
+To prove the desired statement, it boils down to proving the following term to be $o_\pr (1)$.